each/draft-aname/draft-ietf-dnsop-aname.md

   * Otherwise, wait until the target address record TTL has expired, then repeat.

-The following informative subsections explore the effects of this specification, to clarify how it can work in practice.

-## Implications

-A zone containing ANAME records has to be a dynamic zone, similar to automatic DNSSEC signature maintenance.

-DNSSEC signatures on sibling address records are generated in the same way as for normal DNS UPDATEs.

 Sibling address records are committed to the zone and stored in nonvolatile storage.
 This allows a server to restart without delays due to ANAME processing.

+## Zone transfers

 A zone containing ANAME records that point to frequently-changing targets will itself change frequently, which can increase the number of zone transfers.

+ANAME is no more special than any other RRtype and does not introduce any special processing related to zone transfers.

+Secondary servers that rely on zone transfers to obtain sibling address records, just like the rest of the zone, and serve them in the usual way (with (#additional) Additional section processing if they support it).
+A working DNS NOTIFY [@?RFC1996] setup is recommended to avoid extra delays propagating updated sibling address records when they change.

+## DNSSEC

+A zone containing ANAME records that will update A and AAAA records has to do so before signing the zone with DNSSEC [@!RFC4033] [@!RFC4034] [@!RFC4035].

+DNSSEC signatures on sibling address records are generated in the same way as for normal (dynamic) updates.

+## TTLs

 Sibling address records are served from authoritative servers with a fixed TTL.
 Normally this TTL is expected to be the same as the target